 The toilet was invented in 1596.
 Now, some 400+ years later, we should all be on board with how to use one.

 Only toilets are toilets.
 If your body is telling you it’s time to evacuate, go find one.
-There are public toilets throughout the country and many caffe bars or restaurants will let you do it if you ask nicely, are fully clothed and able to function in a way that won’t make them regret letting you in.
+There are public toilets throughout the country and many caffe bars or restaurants will let you use theirs if you ask nicely, are fully clothed and able to function in a way that won’t make them regret letting you in.

 Croatians are very welcoming by nature.
 If you’re kind and thoughtful, they’ll let you join the family.